 When you must file a claim - such as for non-PPO or Out-of-Network providers, or when another group health plan is primary - submit it on the HCFA-1500 or a claim form that includes the information shown below.
-Claims from foreign providers do not need to be filed on a HCFA-1500 (see Foreign Claims, next page).
+Claims from foreign providers do not need to be filed on a HCFA 1500 (see Foreign Claims, next page).
 Bills and receipts should be itemized and show:

-- · Name of patient and relationship to enrollee; - Plan identification number of the enrollee; - Name and address of person or firm providing the service or supply; - · Dates that services or supplies were furnished; - · Diagnosis; - · Type of each service or supply; and - The charge for each service or supply.
+- Name of patient and relationship to enrollee; - Plan identification number of the enrollee; - Name and address of person or firm providing the service or supply; - · Dates that services or supplies were furnished; - · Diagnosis; - · Type of each service or supply; and - The charge for each service or supply.

 Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.
-Also, the Plan cannot accept a claim as an e-mail attachment.
+Also, the Plan cannot accept a claim as an e-mail attachment, except as described on the next page by using our secure electronic method.